What Can Guinea Pigs Eat? (Safe Foods List)

 - Be sure to introduce broccoli into the diet slowly.

-- You can feed half a floret with stem up to 2-3 times a week
+- You can feed half a floret with stem 1-2 times a week

 - Read more: Can Guinea Pigs Eat Broccoli?

-- Incredibly high in Vitamin A – can cause liver damage and other issues if fed in excess
+- Very high in Vitamin A – can cause liver damage and other issues if fed in excess

 - Also high in calcium.

-- Best to feed in small amounts very occasionally, 1-2 times a month
+- Best to feed in small amounts a few times a month

 Brussels Sprouts